When are Local Queries Useful for Robust Learning?

-\paragraph*{Distribution-Free Robust ERM with an $\LEQ$ Oracle.} We show that having access to a \emph{robustly} consistent learner (i.e., one that can get zero robust risk on the training sample) gives sample complexity upper bounds that are logarithmic in the size of the hypothesis class or linear in its \emph{robust} VC dimension--a complexity measure adapted from \cite{cullina2018pac} for our notion of robustness, which we develop in this paper.
+\paragraph*{Distribution-Free Robust ERM with an $\LEQ$ Oracle.} We show that having access to a \emph{robustly} consistent learner (i.e., one that can get zero robust risk on the training sample) gives sample complexity upper bounds that are logarithmic in the size of the hypothesis class or linear in the VC dimension of the robust loss--a complexity measure akin to the adversarial VC dimension of \cite{cullina2018pac}, which we adapted for our notion of robustness.
 We study the setting where the learner has access to random examples and an $\LEQ$ oracle.
 In the case where the query radius $\lambda$ of the $\LEQ$ oracle is strictly smaller than the adversarial perturbation budget $\rho$, we show that, for a wide variety of concept classes, distribution-free robust learning is impossible, regardless of the training sample size.
 In contrast, when $\lambda=\rho$ we exhibit robustly consistent learners that use an $\LEQ$ oracle.
 This separation result further validates the need for an $\LEQ$ oracle in the distribution-free setting.
 We furthermore use online learning setting results to exhibit upper bounds on the $\LEQ$ oracle query complexity and then improve these bounds in the specific case of conjunctions.
-Finally, we study the sample and query complexity of halfspaces on both $\boolhc$ and $\R^n$.
-To our knowledge, the results presented in this paper feature the first robust empirical risk minimization (ERM) algorithms for the \emph{exact-in-the-ball} robust risk in the literature.\footnote{Note that previous work, e.g., \cite{gourdeau2021hardness}, used PAC learning algorithms as black boxes, which are not in general robust risk minimizers, unless they also happen to be exact learning algorithms, and that \citep{montasser2019vc,montasser2021adversarially} use the constant-in-the-ball definition of robustness.}
+Finally, we study the sample and query complexity of halfspaces on $\boolhc$, giving robustness guarantees in this case.
+For halfspaces in $\R^n$, we obtain sample complexity bounds for linear classifiers against bounded $\ell_2$-norm adversaries.
+To obtain query complexity bounds, we more generally consider adversaries with \emph{bounded precision}, and exhibit robust learning algorithms for this setting.
+To the best of our knowledge, the results presented in this paper feature the first robust empirical risk minimization (ERM) algorithms for the \emph{exact-in-the-ball} robust risk in the literature.\footnote{Note that previous work, e.g., \cite{gourdeau2021hardness}, used PAC learning algorithms as black boxes, which are not in general robust risk minimizers, unless they also happen to be exact learning algorithms, and that \citep{montasser2019vc,montasser2021adversarially} use the constant-in-the-ball definition of robustness.}